 Back at the Tip of Borneo

-To say it was hot would be an understatement.
+To say it was hot this afternoon would be an understatement.
 It was a HOT one, even in the water.
 I lasted about ten minutes before retreating back to the air-conditioned bungalow.

 Noe lasted about two hours in his crib before wanting to nap with daddy.